LesikYura/Herdsman/README.md

 # Herdsman
 Simple 2D prototype of the mini-game where the player can collect animals using Main Hero and move them to the destination point (yard).

-Herdsman
-Description
-Please create a simple 2D prototype of the mini-game where the player can collect animals using Main Hero and move them to the destination point (yard).
 AC:
 1. Player run the application and can see the game field (green area) with Main Hero (red circle).
 2. Player can see the random number of animals (white circles) located on the game field at random positions.